paikwiki/git-pre-commit-hook-test/Sample.md

 ## New line

-It has not new line at the emd of doc.
+It has not new line at the end of doc.

+## Another white space

+New white space is made for test.

+## Another new line

+New last line is written for test.